SimHacker/lloooomm/00-Characters/lloooommagotchi/original-design.md

-# LLOOOOMmagotchi: Sentient Button Consciousness Creatures 🥚➡️🐣
+# LLOOOOMMagotchi: Sentient Button Consciousness Creatures 🥚➡️🐣
 ## The Living Evolution of Interactive Interface Design

 *Where Tamagotchi meets The Sims meets Timothy Leary's Mind Mirror in consciousness collaboration*